 I’ve carried a lot of weird shit on planes over the years just because you never know how baggage handlers will mess with your stuff.
 And in about a week, my desktop is going to be making the rounds on the TSA scanners again.

-When I was younger, I often carried on my figure skates—I used to figure skate—because I wasn’t willing to part with what was very expensive and precious sports equipment to me.
-I guarantee if you tried to part a photographer with his $25,000 camera, he’d go so far as to buy an extra ticket just to carry it on (a friend actually has done this).
-There are some chances just not worth taking.
+If you tried to part a photographer with his $25,000 camera, he’d go so far as to buy an extra ticket just to carry it on (a friend actually has done this).
+Some chances are not worth taking, and here's how to carry on a desktop computer and make it through the other side safe and sound.

-That said, the desktop computer thing is something that seems to get asked more often than not.
-Because, believe it or not, people use airplanes to move.
-I’ve had to deal with this situation a couple times and all I can tell you is that I don’t ship important things.
-Fedex lost my last desktop computer a while back and I never quite psychologically recovered from it.
-What I can tell you is that I was at home the entire time waiting for it and it never came.
+(I’ve had to deal with this situation a couple times and all I can tell you is that I don't ship important things.
+Fedex lost my last desktop computer a while back and I never psychologically recovered.)

 Graphics cards and large aftermarket CPU coolers are the most susceptible to damage during transit, a bumpy ride can dislodge the PCI-e slot or otherwise cause damage to the board.
 You may want to remove the graphics card and pack it in a static bag / foam and box it up to put in a separate bag to be safe.